imzqqq/chat/website/spec/content/identity-service-api.md

 Within a session, one may prove that one has ownership of a 3PID.
-Once this has been established, the user can form an association between that 3PID and a Chat user ID.
-Note that this association is only proved one way; a user can associate *any* Chat user ID with a validated 3PID, i.e. I can claim that any email address I own is associated with
+Once this has been established, the user can form an association between that 3PID and a Matrix user ID.
+Note that this association is only proved one way; a user can associate *any* Matrix user ID with a validated 3PID, i.e. I can claim that any email address I own is associated with
 @billg:microsoft.com.